BalmaBrian/Stamper/README.md

 ```

 ### Testing Stamper
-Once you copy the repository there will be
+Once you clone the repository there will be a python file called `ImageManipulation.py`.
+Run the python

 ### Running Stamper